rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 be done for both IPv4 and IPv6 local addresses, provided that the application has configured both IPv4 and IPv6 STUN servers.
-If this situation occurs, i.e., STUN returns the same IP address value for an address that has already been communicated as a mDNS candidate during the current ICE gathering phase, the ICE agent MUST NOT eliminate the candidate as redundant and MUST send the IP address as a server-reflexive candidate.
+If this situation occurs, i.e., STUN returns the same IP address value for an address that has already been communicated as an mDNS candidate during the current ICE gathering phase, the ICE agent MUST NOT eliminate the candidate as redundant and MUST send the IP address as a server-reflexive candidate.
 This allows the ICE agent to send mDNS candidates immediately, even if the associated addresses may not